ajmdfeipan/seafile-opensource-all-in-one-installer/README.md

 ## After running the installer

 1. Delete installer script.
 You wont need it anymore and might even seriously damage your system if ran again.
-2. Follow the suggested steps at the end of the installation scripts output to finalize your Seafile installation.
+2. Follow the suggested steps at the end of the installation to finalize your Seafile server installation.
 As a bare minimum you most definitely will want to change the listening IP to a valid DNS name...

 ## Bugs, suggestions, you name it...